 Actual Cash Value Policy

 Another policy option is an actual cash value policy; these policies are more complex.
 An actual cash value policy will pay out the actual cash value of your home, which can be drastically different from your home’s replacement cost.
-An actual cash value policy will calculate the percentage of your home that was lost or damaged in a fire and will calculate the payout amount based on the loss percentage, less depreciation.
+An actual cash value policy will calculate the percentage of your home that was lost or damaged in a fire and will calculate the insurance payout amount based on the loss percentage, less depreciation.
 Generally, an actual cash value payout will not be enough to cover repair or replacement of a home in the event of a loss.
 It is for this reason that actual cash value policies are not the popular choice among homeowners.

 Obtain Accurate Replacement Cost Estimates with The Douglas Cost Guide